Tony Lippett: College career

 Lippett started his career at Michigan State University as a cornerback.
 After he was redshirted as a freshman in 2010, Lippett appeared in all 14 games in 2011 with five starts.
 He finished the year with 18 tackles and four receptions for 44 yards.
 Prior to his sophomore season in 2012, he was moved to wide receiver full-time.
 He finished with 36 receptions for 392 yards and two touchdowns in 13 games.
 As a junior in 2013, he started 10 of 14 games and had a team-leading 44 receptions with 613 yards and two touchdowns.
 Lippett remained a starter his senior season in 2014.
-He had 65 receptions for 1,198 yards with 11 touchdowns and was named a first-team All-Big Ten selection.
+He had 65 receptions for 1,198 yards with 11 touchdowns and was named a first-team All-Big Ten Conference selection.